 As soon as I got home from class that day I immediately started getting ready.
 Then blasted a Ghost marathon just like with KISS.
-I think I went a little over the top with cleaning myself but I wanted to look my best:

 When my friends and I arrived at the venue we were standing in the cold for at least an hour.
 I wish it was warmer that day so I didn’t have to wear my jacket and tie it around my waist during the show.
 The cold weather sucks!
 It should have been warmer like last weekend!
 We were conversing with other Ghost fans about metal and stuff, I even came across a fan who had come mainly for the opening act King Dude.
 I love going to concerts in Toronto because when I do I’m surrounded by people I can relate to for one night.

 As soon as we were let inside the venue I immediately made my way to the merchandise stand and bought myself a tour shirt I liked best.
 You obviously have to get it before it’s no longer available in your size!
 The whole time I was shaking inside just waiting to get to a good spot and I did.
 My friends and I landed in the third row from the stage which is pretty close!
 Let me just make some clarification here: The front row doesn’t have to be considered the very first row from the stage.
 If you’re in the third or second row and you’ve got a pretty damn good view, as in you can see pretty well even if a few people’s heads are in your way.
 If you have too many heads in your way then that wouldn’t be the front row?
 Savvy?